dbt-labs/docs.getdbt.com/website/snippets/_sl-test-and-query-metrics.md

-This section will explain how you can test and run MetricFlow commands with dbt Cloud or dbt Core (dbt Cloud IDE support coming soon). dbt Cloud IDE users can skip to [Run a production job](#run-a-production-job) to run a model.
+This section explains how you can test and run MetricFlow commands with dbt Cloud or dbt Core (dbt Cloud IDE support coming soon). dbt Cloud IDE users can skip to [Run a production job](#run-a-production-job) to run a model.

 :::important Testing and querying metrics in the dbt Cloud IDE not yet supported